almostearthling/whenever/README.md

   * `START`/`END` are pseudo-outcomes that only occur when the _nature_ is `HIST`, to mark the beginning or the end of an activity
   * `YES`/`NO` are pseudo-outcomes that only occur when the _nature_ is one of `BUSY` or `PAUSE`, according to the actual busy[^11] state or to the fact that the scheduler has been paused or resumed respectively.[^12]

-This string appears _before_ a human-readable message, so that it can be used by a wrapper to filter or highlight message when displaying the log -- completely or partially.
+This string appears _before_ a human-readable message, so that it can be used by a wrapper to filter or highlight an entry when displaying the log -- completely or partially.
 Sometimes it might seem that the expression in square bracket conflicts with the message body, a notable example being a message similar to

 ```text
 [2023-06-20T21:53:45.089] (whenever) INFO  CONDITION Cond_INTERVAL/6: [END/OK] failure: condition checked with negative outcome
 ```

-while in fact this kind of message is absolutely legitimate: a negative outcome in condition checking is expected quite often, this is the reason why the message documenting a failed check is reported as a positive (`[PROC/OK]`) log entry.
+while in fact this kind of message is absolutely legitimate: a negative outcome in condition checking is expected quite often, this is the reason why the message documenting a failed check is reported as a positive (`[END/OK]`) log entry.

 There is an option that can be specified on the [command line](#cli), that forces the log lines to be emitted in the JSON format: this allows to separate the parts more easily into a header (`"header"` field) that holds